Celestial Atlas

 An 11th-magnitude spiral galaxy (type SAB(rs)bc pec) in Canis Major (RA 06 16 21.8, Dec -21 22 22)

-The second IC adds (per Howe and Stewart) "bi-nuclear, surrounded by faint trace of ring".
-Paired and strongly gravitationally interacting with IC 2163, which see for a more detailed discussion of that galaxy.
-Based on a 2740 km/sec recessional velocity, NGC 2207 is about 125 million light years away (and of necessity at the same distance as its companion), in fair agreement with redshift-independent distance estimates of 55 to 110 million light years.
-Given that and its apparent size of 4.3 by 2.8 arcmin, it is about 150 thousand light years across.
+Physical Information: Paired and strongly gravitationally interacting with IC 2163, which see for a more detailed discussion of that galaxy.
+Based on a 2740 km/sec recessional velocity, NGC 2207 is about 125 million light-years away (and of necessity at the same distance as its companion), in fair agreement with redshift-independent distance estimates of 55 to 110 million light-years.
+Given that and its apparent size of 4.3 by 2.8 arcmin, it is about 150 thousand light-years across.
+Used by the de Vaucouleurs Atlas of Galaxy Types as an example of galaxy type SAB(rs)bc.

 NOAO image of the region near interacting spiral galaxies NGC 2207 and IC 2163, overlaid on a DSS background to fill in missing regions